SurveyMonkey/public_api_docs/includes/_responses.md

 Name | Description | Type
 ------ | ------- | -------
-survey_id | ID of the survey the response was taken for | String simple | When ‘true’, this includes the question and answer text, in addition to IDs. | String collector_id | ID of the collector the response was taken for | String recipient_id | ID of the recipient (only for email collectors).
+survey_id | ID of the survey the response was taken for | String collector_id | ID of the collector the response was taken for | String recipient_id | ID of the recipient (only for email collectors).
 See [collector recipient](#collectors-id-recipients-id) | String total_time | Total time in seconds spent on the survey | Integer